Surface epithelial-stromal tumor: Small cell tumors

 Small cell ovarian cancer (SCCO) are generally classified into epithelial tumors associated with distinctive endocrine features.

 The World Health Organisation (WHO) recognises SCCO as two distinct entities: Small Cell Ovarian Cancer of Hypercalcemic Type (SCCOHT) and Small Cell Ovarian Cancer of Pulmonary Type (SCCOPT).

 Small cell tumours are rare and aggressive, they contribute to less than 2% of all gynaecologic malignancies.
 The average age of diagnosis is 24 years old, and the majority of patients also present with hypercalcemia (62%).
 It typically present with a unilateral large tumor.
 Most women die within a year of diagnosis.

 Treatment

 For more general information, see ovarian cancer.

 Research suggests that in the first line treatment of Endometrial Ovarian Cancer (EOC), Pegylated Liposomal Doxorubicin paired with Carboplatin is a satisfactory alternative to Paclitaxel with Carboplatin.
 In people with platinum-sensitive relapsed EOC, research has found that Pegylated Liposomal Doxorubicin with Carboplatin is a better treatment than Paclitaxel with Carboplatin.
+There is also evidence to suggest that Pegylated Liposomal Doxorubicin with Carboplatin is tolerated better by people with platinum-sensitive relapsed EOC.

 For advanced cancer of this histology, the US National Cancer Institute recommends a method of chemotherapy that combines intravenous (IV) and intraperitoneal (IP) administration.
 Preferred chemotherapeutic agents include a platinum drug with a taxane.